mattgriffin94/decompemerald/README.md

 ## Features Added

+- QOL
   - Friendship is always set to max

 ## Planned Features

+- QOL

   - Infinite TMs
   - Auto Repel
   - Infinite Full Restores
   - Infinite of a Berry as soon as you get one of them
   - In-game NPCs who will give you unlimited of various battle items (choice items, sash, etc)
+  - Remove Nicknames

+- Difficulty

   - Update Gym Sets
   - Updated Pokemon variety

-- Enforced Level Caps
-- Remove Nicknames
+- Nuzlocking
+  - Enforce Hardcore Nuzlocke Rules